Climate-Related Information Disclosures Based on TCFD Recommendations

 • IPCC: Intergovernmental Panel on Climate Change

 • RCP: Representative Concentration Pathway.
-A representative pathway for radiative forcing
+A representative pathway for radiative forcing.

 • STEPS Scenario: Existing government policy scenario.
 An energy system where only current policies are implemented and no new policies are introduced.